-Ignition Sources that Require Total Plant-Wide Unit Count Estimates
+02.06 Ignition Sources that Require Total Plant-Wide Unit Count Estimates

-The following ignition sources require a total plant-wide unit count to determine the per unit fire frequency:
+The following ignition sources require a zone-wide or total plant-wide unit count to determine the per unit fire frequency:

+Load center HEAFs – requires an estimate of the total number of supply circuit breakers.

+Switchgear HEAFs – requires an estimate of the total number of switchgear banks in the HEAF fault zone (1 or 2) where the switchgear unit under analysis is located.

-bus duct HEAFs – requires an estimate of the number of bus duct transition points, or the total length of bus ducts in the .
+Non-segregated bus duct HEAFs – requires an estimate of the number of non-segregated bus duct transition points, or the total length of non-segregated bus ducts in the bus duct HEAF fault zone (BDUAT or BDSAT versus BD1, BD2 or BDLV) where the non-segregated bus duct under analysis is located.

 Battery chargers – requires an estimate of the total number of battery chargers in the plant.